BEagle1984/silverback/README.md

 A simple but feature-rich framework to build reactive/event-driven applications or microservices.

 It includes an in-memory message bus that can be easily connected to a message broker to integrate with other applications or microservices.
-At the moment only [Apache Kafka](https://kafka.apache.org/) and [RabbitMQ](https://www.rabbitmq.com/) are supported but other message brokers could be added without much effort.
+At the moment only [Apache Kafka](https://kafka.apache.org/), MQTT and [RabbitMQ](https://www.rabbitmq.com/) are supported but other message brokers could be added without much effort.

 Its main features are:
 * Simple yet powerful message bus
 * Abstracted integration with a message broker
-* Apache Kafka and RabbitMQ integration
+* Apache Kafka, MQTT and RabbitMQ integration
 * DDD, domain events and transactional messaging
 * Built-in error handling policies for consumers